How Does Duplicate Content Affect SEO?

 Content scraping is when a site owner lifts off from other high-quality sources on the internet to drive more organic traffic.
 They may,

-• Steal content from other sites, tweak it a little and publish it as their own
+2. Steal content from other sites, tweak it a little, and publish it as their own

 Site owners who scrape content can also use spinning tools and automated programs to “rewrite” or spin the scraped content they smuggled from other sites.

 However, scrapers usually give themselves away.
-Scraped content can easily be spotted as some scrapers are too lazy to swap branded keywords in the content.
+Somebody can easily spot scraped content, as some scrapers are too lazy to swap branded keywords in the content.

-• A human reviewer at Google will evaluate pages on your site to see if it conforms to Google’s Webmaster Quality Guidelines.
+1. A human reviewer at Google will evaluate your site’s pages to see if they conform to Google’s Webmaster Quality Guidelines.

-• If you are caught manipulating Google’s search index, either your site’s ranking will be dropped significantly or Google will eradicate it completely from SERPs.
+2. If you are caught manipulating Google’s search index, your site’s ranking will drop significantly, or Google will eradicate it from SERPs.

-• Check warning messages if you’ve been flagged for “artificial” or “unnatural” links as you can see below:
+2. Check warning messages if you’ve been flagged for “artificial” or “unnatural” links, as you can see below,

 Tip: When you’re done fixing all the issues listed in the manual action report, you can ‘Request Review’ to get your site back on the SERPs.